kj3moraes/Battleship-Game-Engine/README.md

 # Battleship-Game-Engine
 This repository contains the code for a Human to play 3 different engines for Battleship.
 The engines are
-1. Naive-Solver - places ships randomly, attacks randomly and does not learn about ships positions
+1. `Naive_Solver` - places ships randomly, attacks randomly and does not learn about ships positions
-2. Intermediate-Adversary - places ships randomly, attacks randomly but remembers ships positions and increases attacks accoprdingly
+2. `Intermediate_Adversary` - places ships randomly, attacks randomly but remembers ships positions and increases attacks accordingly
-3. Boogeyman - plays perfectly via the battleship playing algorithm
+3. `Boogeyman` - plays perfectly via the battleship playing algorithm

-(TO BE COMPLETED)

 The **Battleship Playing Guide** details how you should interact with the text-based game to play it.
 The documentation for the various parts of the code are found within the markdown files in the respective folders and the comments in the code.
 A final PDF will be made detailing the algorithm implemented for Boogeyman and some aspects